cerijs/ceri-dev-server/README.md

     }
   ]
 ```
-If you need you own, put a webpack.config.js /.coffee/.json in the `dev` folder, it will get merged.
+If you need you own, put a webpack.config.js /.coffee/.json in the project folder, it will get merged for the dev server as well as for karma.

 ### Additional info
- - You can create a npm script in your `package.json`, `"scripts": {"dev": "ceri-dev-server"}`.
-Then you can call it by `npm run dev`
+ - You can create a npm script in your `package.json`, `"scripts": {"dev": "ceri-dev-server", "test": "ceri-dev-server --test"}`.
+Then you can call it by `npm run dev` or `npm test`

 ## License
 Copyright (c) 2017 Paul Pflugradt